harishsg99/foodblog/content/blog/2021-03-08-i-took-a-challenge-to-build-an-api-make-100-in-48-hrs.md

 # Conclusion

-Even though I failed in this challenge, I really enjoyed during this challenge and building this product.
+Even though I failed in this challenge, I really enjoyed doing this challenge and building this product.

 link for the product : <https://rapidapi.com/harishsg99/api/scrapehoney>